-(2) We generally earn promote revenue directly from third-party investors in the co-investment ventures based on the cumulative returns of the venture over a three-year period or the stabilization of individual development projects owned by the venture.
+(4) We generally earn promote revenue directly from third-party investors in the co-investment ventures based on the cumulative returns of the venture over a three-year period or the stabilization of individual development projects owned by the venture.
+The promote revenue we earned during the six months ended June 30, 2023, was primarily from Prologis Targeted U.S. Logistics Fund in second quarter of 2023.
 Changes in asset valuations within the co-investment ventures during the promote period is one of the significant inputs to the calculation of promote revenues.
 The asset valuations are prepared by third-party valuation firms.